-(1) These Contract Procedure Rules (the Rules) provide a corporate framework for the procurement of all goods, services and works for the Council.
+- (1) These Contract Procedure Rules (the Rules) provide a corporate framework for the procurement of all goods, services and works for the Council.
 The Rules are designed to ensure that all procurement activity is conducted with openness, probity and accountability.
-Above all, the Rules are designed to ensure both that the Council complies with the statutory framework and obtains value for money including the required level of quality and performance from all contracts that are let.
-Every contract for the supply of goods and services and for the execution of works made by or on behalf of the Council shall comply with these Rules and the Public Contracts Regulations 2015 ("the Regulations").
-Formatted

-- (2) E-procurement procedures shall be used wherever possible.
+Above all, the Rules are designed to ensure both that the Council complies with the statutory framework and -obtains value for money including the required level of quality and performance from all contracts that are let.
+Every contract for the supply of goods and services and for the execution of works made by or on behalf of the Council shall comply with these Rules and the Public Contracts Regulations 2015 ("the Regulations"). - (2) E-procurement procedures shall be used wherever possible.
 These include e-tendering, purchase cards, etc. Where appropriate e-auctions may be used, so long as provision is made for this in the advert.
 Requests for quotations, pre-qualification questionnaires and invitations to tender should wherever practical be issued to tenderers by electronic means.
-Where e-tendering is utilised then this must be undertaken by way of the the corporate e-tendering system which is managed on the Council's behalf by the Shared Procurement Unit. - (3) Before any tendering exercise is considered, reference must be made to the Council's procurement and equalities guidelines.
+Where e-tendering is utilised then this must be undertaken by way of the corporate e-tendering system which is managed on the Council's behalf by the Shared-Procurement UnitService. - (3) Before any tendering exercise is considered, reference must be made to the Council's procurement and equalities guidelines.
 The Council is committed to dealing fairly with all relevant discrimination groups as defined in the Equalities Act 2010.
-A failure to take into account special requirements for these groups in a tender would be a significant corporate failure, affecting the reputation and standing of the Council. - (4) All procurement arrangements must ensure compliance with the Council's responsibility in respect of Freedom of Information and Data Protection. - (5) Any employee who fails to comply with Contract Procedure Rules may be subject to disciplinary action. - (6) The Council has produced a Procurement workspace available on the intranet which will provide practical guidance in undertaking procurement exercises.
-This should be adhered to by all officers engaged in procurement activity. - (7) A Glossary of Terms can be found at the end of this section. - 4.8.2 Compliance with Contract Procedure Rules
+A failure to take into account special requirements for these groups in a tender would be a significant corporate failure, affecting the reputation and standing of the Council. - (4) All procurement arrangements must ensure compliance with the Council's responsibility in respect of Freedom of Information Act,

+Environmental Information Regulations 2004 and the Data Protection Act and the General Date Protection Regulation. - (5) Any employee who fails to comply with Contract Procedure Rules may be subject to disciplinary action. - (6) The Council has produced a Procurement workspace available on the intranet which will provide practical guidance in undertaking procurement exercises.
+This should be adhered to by all officers engaged in procurement activity. - (67) A Glossary of Terms can be found at the end of this section.